 Check out a typical Wireless Security Camera Kit.

-The next step up in home security camera systems adds more cameras,
+The next step up in home security camera systems means adding more cameras,

 along with the ability to select which camera to view.
 Cameras can be